datadistillr/ddr_public_docs/docs/connecting-data/connecting-to-apis-and-external-data/clickup-api.md

     - underscores

 ### API Key
 An API key is generated within your account page.
 The following steps will navigate you to its location.
-Once created, copy the key and enter it in the Asana form under 'API key'.
+Once created, copy the key and enter it in the ClickUp form under 'API key'.

 === "1.
 Home page"
     In the ClickUp app, click your profile icon in the bottom left corner of the page.